marcojakob/edu.makery/source/_posts/2012-11-26-javafx-tutorial-addressapp-4.markdown

 ### What's Next? ###
-In Tutorial Part V (coming soon...) we might add add a statistics chart or add persistant storage.
+In [Tutorial Part V](/blog/2012/11/27/javafx-tutorial-addressapp-5) we will add XML storage for our data.

 ### Download ###